dannyloweatx/checkmarx/README.md

 - Gmail account to send the report

 ### Usage
-- Works with both bash and Windows command prompt
+- Works with bash, PowerShell and Windows command prompt
 - Syntax is the same with both bash and windows
 - Must run the script from the *checkmarx* directory